gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 > Sidenote: I had created a blog for my wife with Gatsby prior to this doc site,
 > so I had a little experience with the Gatsby APIs.
 But I still consider myself
 > a complete newbie when it comes to GraphQL.
-Lucky for me, Gatsby’s tutorials
+Lucky for me, Gatsby's tutorials
 > and community are awesome at answering questions or handling general usage
 > issues.